WE ARE EXPERTS

-Jacqueline Langwith joined the Firm in mid-2017 and was elevated to Partner in 2018.
-She heads the Firm’s State Cannabis Licensing and Litigation divisions, and has established herself as a prolific and talented attorney in the cannabis licensing and regulatory field.
+Jacqueline Langwith joined the firm in mid-2017 and was elevated to partner in 2018.
+She heads the firm’s State Cannabis Licensing and Litigation divisions and has established herself as a prolific and talented attorney in the cannabis licensing and regulatory field.

-Mrs. Langwith brings a diverse legal background to the firm.
+Ms. Langwith brings a diverse legal background to the firm.
 A former commissioned U.S. Army Reserve officer, she was a research analyst for the Michigan Legislative Service Bureau for 14 years before becoming an attorney.
 She received her Juris Doctorate in 2015 from Cooley Law School, Magna Cum Laude, and has practiced in the areas of criminal defense, family law, general civil law, and intellectual property.

 Nathan Shevick, Associate Attorney

 Municipal Licensing and Advocacy / Criminal Defense / Compliance

 Nathan Shevick joined the firm in August 2018 as an associate attorney.
 He is responsible for MMFLA Compliance, municipal applications, and client field operations, as well as serving as the firm’s MMFLA state and municipal liaison.
 Mr. Shevick’s experience includes criminal defense and marihuana law in Lansing.
 He also served the Granholm Administration in the Office of the First Gentleman.
 Mr. Shevick’s diverse credentials bring valuable talent to the firm and its clientele.